This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Manage your symptoms:

 - Rest in a dark, quiet room.
 This will help decrease your pain.
+Sleep may also help relieve the pain.

 Prevent another migraine headache: